List of newspapers indexed: Daily News, Los Angeles Times, News Chronicle, Our Times, and Thousand Oaks Star

 - Description of a record

-Indexing is done by Thousand Oaks Library staff members, with assistance from dedicated volunteers.
+Indexing was done by Thousand Oaks Library staff members, with assistance from dedicated volunteers.

-The Thousand Oaks library owns microfilm of all the newspapers that are indexed.
+The Thousand Oaks library owns microfilm of the News Chronicle.
 To view the full-text of an indexed article, refer to the microfilm for the appropriate paper and date.
 Microfilm and microfilm readers are located near the copy machines in the Thousand Oaks Library.
-Copies may be printed for $.25 per page.
+Please request microfilm at the reference desk.
+Copies may be printed for $.15 per page.
 Library staff members are available to assist you.

-Some of the more recent articles may be available electronically through the NewsBank database, which can be accessed from the Database link on the catalog’s menu bar.
+Some of the more recent articles may be available electronically through the Magazines & Newspapers section of our virtual library, then click to access the Los Angeles Times, Daily News, or Ventura County Star databases, which can be accessed from the Virtual Library link on the catalog’s menu bar.

 Records in the Local News Index include the following